Here are some common tips for using computers which may help at Clemson or anywhere you use computers.

 Tips on purchasing:

-- Check out academic pricing when you are considering buying software.
+Check out academic pricing when you are considering buying software.

-- Keep an eye out for your warranty's end date.
+Keep an eye out for your warranty's end date.
 If you start having problems around that date, make you sure report problems the vendor as quickly as possible.

 Tips for general use:

-- Update your virus software and definitions weekly.
+If you are not using Trend Micro, update your virus software and definitions weekly.

-- CD-ROM players should be opened and closed from the button on the drive.
+DVD drives should be opened and closed from the button on the drive.
 Never close it by pushing in the tray with your hand.

-- Learn how to create strong passwords.
-If someone knows your password they have access to your accounts and resources.
+Learn how to create strong passwords.
+If someone knows your password, they have access to your accounts and resources.
 Protect it as your would your ATM PIN number.

 If you find a virus on a document or an email message, tell the person who gave it you.
 (Exception is email viruses, don't sent a message back to users.
-Some virus "mimic" users names, so you by alerting the right person if you reply to message.
+Some virus "mimic" users names, so you by alerting the right person if you reply to message.)

 Tips about using e-mail:

 Email messages are by their nature not secure.
 Never send anything in email you would not want read aloud to crowd of people.

-- Never open executables you receive in email, unless you know where it came from and what it is.
+Never open executables you receive in email, unless you know where it came from and what it is.

 Tips on getting help:

-- Know your support numbers for your hardware and software vendors.
-The CCIT's Customer Support Center is (864-656-3494) and the Hardware Repair Shop is (864-656-4454).
+Know your support numbers for your hardware and software vendors.
+The CCIT's Customer Support Center is (864-656-3494).
 You can also send email to ITHELP@clemson.edu.